Background pattern

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Betahistina cinfa 8 mg tablets EFG
+betahistina cinfa 8 mg tablets EFG

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any doubts, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

 Contents of the pack and additional information